Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 ### 05.06.2026
 - [ ] Continue working on the Heimatschutzprojekt. refine the UI
 - [ ] work on the roblox project with Yucan
 - [ ] continue working on LB for M306.

+I made the design for the Himattschutoroject better today

 ### 22.05.2026
 - [ ] finish the Heimatschutzprojekt demo